Federico Barba: Pisa

 On 2 September 2022, Barba signed a three-season contract with Pisa.

 Como

 On 2 August 2023, Barba joined Como on a three-year deal.

 Sion

 On 16 January 2025, Barba moved to Sion in Switzerland on a two-and-a-half-year deal.

+Persib Bandung

+On 27 August 2025, Barba joined Indonesia Super League two-time defending champions, Persib Bandung.
+Barba won his first-ever championship after Persib Bandung drew against Persijap Jepara on the last day of the season, securing the club's third title in a row.
+For his contribution throughout the season, Barba was included in the Best XI of the Season.

+Palermo

+On 29 July 2026, Barba joined Palermo after the expiry of his contract with Persib Bandung.

 International career

 Barba made his debut in the third match of 2012 UEFA European Under-19 Football Championship qualification.
 In the elite qualification, he played twice as the holder of number 2 shirt.
 He played the first game after Rodrigo Ely was sent off, which Barba substituted forward Mattia Valoti.
 Due to Ely suspension, Barba played the second match but not the third match.

-Barba received U20 call-up from Luigi Di Biagio in summer 2012.
-In November, he received call-up from Devis Mangia for Italy national under-21 football team against Spain national under-21 football team.
+Barba received an under-20 call-up from Luigi Di Biagio in summer 2012.
+In November, he received call-up from Devis Mangia for Italy under-21 against Spain.
 However, he did not play that match.